-In collaboration with the Embassy of the Kingdom of the Netherlands and TU Delft, The Water Agency hosted an expert lecture on Port Development on February 28th.
-During this lecture Prof. Tiedo Vellinga, Port Development expert from the Netherlands spoke on development of the Ports of the Future: Ports of the Future -- Lessons learned from the realization of Rotterdam port expansion Maasvlakte 2.
+In collaboration with the Embassy of the Kingdom of the Netherlands and TU Delft, The Water Agency is organizing an expert lecture on Port Development on February 28th.
+Prof. Tiedo Vellinga, Port Development expert from the Netherlands will speak on the development of the Ports of the Future: Ports of the Future — Lessons learned from the realization of Rotterdam port expansion Maasvlakte 2.

-With the audience, Prof Tiedo Vellinga shared the new way of working regarding the Maasvlakte II, where the developers had to deal with a double aim.
-Not only to accomplish economic expansion but also to enhance the liveability of the area.
-Only that way would stakeholders surrounding the port and, in the hinterland, support the development.
-Characteristic for the Maasvlakte 2 project are its climate proof design and realization with respect for nature, through its streamlined coastal defense and the co-creation of new nature.
+The Maasvlakte 2 is a new 2000ha expansion of the Port of Rotterdam in the Netherlands – characteristic for the Maasvlakte 2 project are its climate proof design and realization with respect for nature, through its streamlined coastal defense and the co-creation of new nature.
 As such, the Maasvlakte 2 is an example of further development of the master planning for the Port of the Future.

 On February 28 Tiedo Vellinga will present the lessons learned from the realization of the port expansion in the Netherlands.
 In a lecture, hosted by the Embassy of the Kingdom of the Netherlands he will share his expertise on sustainable development of ports and waterways.

 You are very welcome to join this expert lecture.
 This public event is open for everyone.
 Please let us know if you are interested via the following link: https://goo.gl/forms/3GKVnfgR0Mo0sE753.
 Seats are limited so please hurry up, and looking forward to see you soon.